mojomojo1/bootkon/docs/labs/5_dataplex.md

     - Display name: `bootkon-lake`
     - Description: anything you like
     - Region: `us-central1`
     - Labels: Add labels to your lake.
-For example, use location for the key and berlin for the value.
+For example, use location for the key and berlin for the value.over your data
     - Metastore: lets skip the metastore creation for now
 5. Finally, click on <walkthrough-spotlight-pointer locator="semantic({button 'Create'})">Create</walkthrough-spotlight-pointer>.
 This should take around 2-3 minutes.